RunestoneInteractive/thinkcspy/_sources/ProblemSets/Crypto.rst

 Now we should be able to use those functions!
 Try running ``python3 caesar.py`` again, and you should find that it works just like it did before.

     *NOTE* In order for this to work, it is essential that ``helpers.py`` is in the same directory as ``caesar.py``.

-  *ANOTHER NOTE* The method we are using here is a little simpler than the way this is normally done.
+Also note that the technique we are using here is a little simpler than the way this is normally done.
 For larger projects, where the structure is a tree of folders within folders, there is a slightly more involved procedure for reusing code, which does not require both modules to live together in the same folder.
 If you're curious, you can read up more about creating modules in Python in the `Python module documentation`_.

 Once you have Caesar working, do the same thing for Vigenere: simply delete the two helper functions, and ``import`` them from ``helpers.py``.